At a glance: The best Drakensberg hiking trails

 The Wodehouse Peak Trails is challenging but so amazing!

 The Wodehouse Peak Trail is a rewarding and slightly challenging hike due to the constant up and down and winding path.
-But all is forgotten when you reach the top and get those views across Drakensberg!
+But all is forgotten when you reach the top and get those views across Drakensberg hiking trails!
 Holy wowzers!

-The panoramic views are truly incredible, and you’ll quickly forget about your complaining legs each and every time you look up from the trail.
+The panoramic views are truly incredible, and you’ll quickly forget about your complaining legs each and every time you look up across the wider Drakensberg landscape.
 What a treat!

 Drakensberg accommodation tip: Dalmore Guest Farm